TGAC/grassroots-user-docs/services/field_trial/submit_study.md

       Study
  * **Link**: If there is a web page relating to this Study with more information that will be of interest to users, it can be specified here.
-  * **Plots GPS**: If you have a GeoSJON file with the layout of the plots within the field, you can submit it here.
+  * **Plots GPS**: If you have a GeoJSON file with the layout of the plots within the field, you can submit it here.

 ### Layout